StPhobic/TinyTapeOutSwissChips/docs/info.md

 ## How it works

-Explain how your project works: it does not
+It does not.
+Do not use this under any conditions.

 ## How to test

-Explain how to use your project: do not
+Please don't test anything.
+You will be disappointed.

 ## External hardware